19.11.2025

 What employers should do next

-- Update people processes: Ensure your HR systems, employee data and procedures are aligned with new rights and reporting requirements.
+- Update people processes: Once all the details of the changes are published, ensure your HR systems, employee data and procedures are aligned with new rights and reporting requirements.

 - Train and upskill your managers: Managers are the first line of compliance.
 Equip them with the knowledge they need through practical HR and employment law training.

-- Seek expert advice early: Take a proactive approach to employment relations.
-Early support reduces risk around redundancy, TUPE, grievances and disciplinary issues.
+- Seek expert advice early: Take a proactive approach to employment relations, as early support can reduce risk around collective redundancies and changing terms and conditions.

 How Make UK can help